JoeyHendricks/python-benchmark-harness/README.md

 - Did this code change deteriorate the performance of my code or project?

 QuickPotato provides you with all the tools needed to answer these two important questions in a easy, reliable, and completely automated way.
+By creating automated low level performance tests with QuickPotato, you are automatically doing the following things:

+- Measuring the end to end performance of your code.
+- Profiling your code with CProfile.
+- Collecting system resource utilization.
+- make automated decisions about the performance of your code.

+By removing as many obstacles between you and performance testing your code.
+The QuickPotato hopes to enable you to get fast feedback about the speed of your code.
-Making sure that you can focus on delivering awesome code which is lighting fast!
+Giving you the space to focus on delivering awesome code which is lighting fast!

 ## How it works